IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-1.md

 ### Step 1

-// TODO: FIX THIS LINK

-Clone [this](./) repository into `$HOME/<user>/go/github.com` and then open the project directory into your preferred editor.
+Clone [this](https://github.com/IBMDeveloperUK/cloud-hosted-twitter-bot-workshop.git) repository into `$HOME/<user>/go/github.com` and then open the project directory into your preferred editor.
 (I use [Visual Studio Code](https://code.visualstudio.com/) with the recommended [Go extension](https://code.visualstudio.com/docs/languages/go) installed from the marketplace)

 ### Step 2